Alan Scott

 241-58.
 Special Edition on Universities in the Knowledge Economy: Places of Expectation/

-Spaces for Reflection? edited by Tim May and Beth Perry. - The Limits of Globalization: Cases and Arguments (editor and contributor).
+• The Limits of Globalization: Cases and Arguments (editor and contributor).
 London:

 Routledge, 1997